 - Follow the instructions for taking your medicines and don't stop them before your doctor tells you to.

-- Tell your doctor if you notice any signs of infection such as pain, swelling, or redness at the spot where he put in the tube.
+- Tell your doctor if you notice any signs of infection such as pain, swelling, or redness at the spot where they put in the tube.

 - Avoid intense exercise or lifting heavy objects afterward.
 Your doctor will tell you when it's OK to start exercising.